EmmeTrader/DeepRL-P2-Continuous-control/README.md

 Run the `Continuous_Control.ipynb` notebook and follow the steps in the code.

 ### Adjusting the Hyperparameters
-To experiment with how the Agent learns through distinct parameters, you can tune these variables:
+Here is the list of all the hyperparameters with which you can play and see how the learning change based on them.

 **1.** In the **Continuous_Control.ipynb** file

-* \_target_score: How many points your agent must obtain to consider the environment solved
+* \n_episodes: Maximum number of training episodes
-* \_target_episodes: How many episodes to consider when calculating the moving average
+* \maxlen: How many episodes to consider when calculating the moving average
-* n_episodes: Maximum number of training episodes
-* max_t: Maximum number of time steps per episode
+* \max_t: Maximum number of time steps per episode
-* random_seed: The number used to initialize the pseudorandom number generator
+* \random_seed: The number used to initialize the pseudorandom number generator

 **2.** In the **ddpg_agent.py** file